Changing the path of the motion

 Editing the path of the motion

 Making your objects travel on a curved path is a simple matter.
-You can either edit the path with Bezier precision using anchor point handles, or you can edit the path in a more intuitive manner with the Selection tool.
+You can edit the path with Bezier precision using anchor point handles, or you can edit the path in a more intuitive manner with the Selection tool.

 Select the Convert Anchor Point tool, which is hidden under the Pen tool.

-Choose the Subselection tool.
+Select the Subselection tool.

 Orienting objects to the path

 Sometimes the orientation of the object traveling along the path is important.
-In the motion picture splash page project, the orientation of the car is constant as it moves forward.
+In the motion picture promotional project, the orientation of the car is constant as it moves forward.
 However, in the rocket ship example, the rocket ship should follow the path with its nose pointed in the direction in which it is heading.
 Orient To Path in the Properties panel gives you this option.

-Select the motion tween on the Timeline (Shift-click to select the whole tween).
+Select the motion tween on the timeline (Shift-click to select the whole tween).

 Animate inserts keyframes for rotation along the motion tween to orient the nose of the rocket ship to the path of the motion.